Tunneling anisotropic magnetoresistance in organic spin valves

-Because there is only one magnetic layer present in type-3 stacks, no genuine spin valve signal can be expected.
-Nevertheless, the magnetoresistance scans show the two-state behaviour characteristic of a spin-valve.
-The magnetoresistance curves taken at a bias voltage of 255 mV (fig. \ref{FigWaterfall}) clearly exhibit two spin-valve like switching events superimposed to the OMAR.
-The OMAR effect, although still not fully understood in detail, has been widely observed in OSCs even in fully non-magnetic layer stacks\cite{Fra2004}.
-The spin-valve-like signal, however, must have a different origin than in typical OSV stacks because both TMR and GMR require two ferromagnetic electrodes.
+Because there is only one magnetic layer present in type-3 stacks, no genuine spin-valve signal can be expected.
+Nevertheless, the magnetoresistance scans show the two-state behaviour characteristics of a spin-valve with two ferromagnetic layers.
+The magnetoresistance curves taken at a bias voltage of 255 mV (Fig. \ref{FigWaterfall}) clearly exhibit two spin-valve like switching events superimposed to the background.
+Both, background and switching are well known from organic spinvalves.
+In this structure, however, they can neither originate from GMR nor from TMR, both TMR and GMR requiring two ferromagnetic electrodes.

-We interpret these data as TAMR.
-This recently discovered effect allows for spin-valve functionality in layer stacks with only one ferromagnetic contact.
-At the same time, because of the similar phenomenology, TAMR often complicates the interpretation of spin-valve-like signals in magnetoresistance experiments.
-The effect was first observed in (Ga,Mn)As \cite{Gou2004} and has since been reported to occur in various tunnel contacts on ferromagnetic semiconductors and metals\cite{Rus2005,Bol2006,Mos2007,Wun2008}.
-TAMR is due to a variation of the tunneling probability with magnetization direction caused by magnetocrystalline anisotropy of the magnetic material.
-For electrodes with biaxial anisotropy the magnetorsistance traces can appear identical to those observed for a normal spin valve.
-TAMR in such a system is usually characterized by two distinct remanent resistance states which are selected depending on the magnetization direction (fig.\ref{Fig0_90_MR}).
+As TMR and GMR as well as any intrinsic magnetoresistance of the LSMO layer\cite{AMRnote} can be excluded here, we interpret these data as tunneling anisotropic magnetoresistance (TAMR), an effect which was first observed in (Ga,Mn)As \cite{Gou2004} and has since been reported to occur in various tunnel contacts on ferromagnetic semiconductors and metals\cite{Rus2005,Bol2006,Mos2007,Wun2008}.
+This effect allows for spin-valve functionality in layer stacks with only one ferromagnetic contact.

+TAMR originates from spin orbit coupling in a ferromagnetic electrode with crystalline anisotropy.
+In these electrodes spin orbit coupling can translate any change of the magnetization vector into a change in the density of states (DOS).
+The k-dependence of the DOS in the electrode has a (weak) dependence on the relative orientation of the magnetization vector with respect to the crystal axes.
+If the electrode is part of a tunneling contact, the DOS component of the tunneling matrix element of any state strongly depends on the k-vector of the respective state and thus the change in magnetization is reflected in the tunneling resistance.
+The magnitude of the effect increases with increasing anisotropy and increasing spin orbit coupling.